-Our Ten’s List: Characters Who Faked Their Deaths in Film
+Our Ten’s List: Characters Who Faked Their Deaths in Movies

 One oddly specific conspiracy theory usually involves a beloved celebrity who has faked their death in order to escape the lime-light.
 Elvis, Tupac, JFK, and even perennial prankster Andy Kaufman are all believed to have staged elaborate fake deaths and slipped away quietly to live a more peaceful life…being relentlessly hunted by devoted fans hoping to spot the non-dead entertainers.
 I understand not wanting to let a beloved person go, but some of these stories have gotten a little silly.
 People are still seeing a handsome and spry Elvis Presley making his way around life when even if he did escape a cocaine and peanut butter fueled death, he’d be an old duffer by now.
 Must have been the alien technology which helped him escape…

 There are plenty of films that explore the crazy nooks and zany crannies of each of these celebrities and their life-after-public-death conspiracies, but I wanted to look at films where a character faking their own demise was pivotal to the plot.
 Plenty of movies involve a ruse where the hero plays possum, but few spend any significant amount of time out of the action.
 It’s rare when a movie is willing to sideline a character not only long enough to fool their enemies but to also fool the audience.
 Here is a list of ten cases where a character faked their own death and it was instrumental to the plot, as our final nod to conspiracy theory films for April.